tjesi/tjesi.github.io/_pages/service.md

 ## Organization

-I organised the [International Workshop on Foundations and Applications of Privacy-Enhancing Cryptography](https://privcryptworkshop.github.io) as an affilated event at [IACR Eurocrypt 2026](https://eurocrypt.iacr.org/2026) in Rome on May 10., 2026, together with [Lucjan Hanzlik](https://lucjanhanzlik.github.io) and [Daniel Slamanig](https://danielslamanig.info).
+I organized the [International Workshop on Foundations and Applications of Privacy-Enhancing Cryptography](https://privcryptworkshop.github.io) as an affilated event at [IACR Eurocrypt 2026](https://eurocrypt.iacr.org/2026) in Rome on May 10., 2026, together with [Lucjan Hanzlik](https://lucjanhanzlik.github.io) and [Daniel Slamanig](https://danielslamanig.info).

 I was the general chair for [IACR PKC 2025](https://pkc.iacr.org/2025) in [Røros](https://www.visitnorway.com/places-to-go/trondelag/roros) together with [Bor de Kock](https://bordekock.nl) which was organised May 12.-15., 2025.